 Admire the Dyker Heights Christmas lights

-The Dyker Heights Christmas lights, initially a hit amongst local New Yorkers who take their Christmas decorating to a whole new level, is now a full-fledged holiday tourist attraction complete with hot chocolate stands and live music performances with a Christmas carol or two thrown in.
+This family-friendly event is a hit amongst local New Yorkers who take their Christmas decorating to a whole new level, but Dyker Heights is now a full-fledged holiday tourist attraction, complete with hot chocolate stands and live music performances with a Christmas carol or two thrown in.

 The event spans from 83rd street to 86th streets between 11th and 12th Avenue in Dyker Heights, Brooklyn.